jessstringham/thisxorthat/docs/systems/substations.md

 cover: /assets/imgs/substations/banner.png
 ---

+**substations** started as wanting to replicate one of my doodle patterns.

 <div class="img_series">
 <img class="fullwidth" src="/assets/imgs/substations/banner2.png">
 </div>

-**Substations** started as wanting to replicate one of my doodle patterns.
+The system starts with a grid and then uses random noise to nudge the intersections.
+I use physics based on force-directed graphs to keep the quadrilaterals from becoming too narrow or collapsing.

 <div class="img_series">
 <img class="fullwidth" src="/assets/imgs/substations/banner.png">
 </div>

-The system starts with a grid and then uses random noise to nudge the intersections.
-I use physics based on force-directed graphs to keep the quadrilaterals from becoming too narrow or collapsing.

 Meanwhile, it recursively splits the quadrilaterals according to a probability distribution.
 Different distributions create different patterns.